Sherryzh0830/Sherryzh0830/README.md

 ###

-<p align="left">✨ I'm based in Toronto, Canada<br>📚 Currently studying Industrial Engineering at UofT with a focus in Data Science and Machine Learning<br>🎯 Have experience working on projects involving full-stack software development, WebApps, blockchain development, deep learning neural networks, and business analysis & user operation project management.<br>🎲 Fun fact: I grew up in three countries :)</p>
+<p align="left">✨ I'm based in Toronto, Canada<br>📚 Currently studying Industrial Engineering at UofT with a focus in Data Science and Machine Learning<br>🎯 Have experience working on projects involving full-stack software development, WebApps, blockchain development, deep learning neural networks, and business analysis & user operation project management.<br>🎲 Fun fact: I’ve spent over 10,000 hours perfecting my calligraphy techniques, and I’m always on the lookout for new styles, tools, and ways to push the boundaries of creativity :)</p>

 ###